paul-hammant/tbd/content/branch-for-release/index.md

 ## Fix production bugs on Trunk

-The best practice for Trunk Based Development teams is to reproduce the bug on the trunk, fix it there with a test, watch that be verified by the CI server, then cherry-pick that to the release branch and wait for a CI server focusing on the release branch to verify it there too.
+The best practice for Trunk-Based Development teams is to reproduce the bug on the trunk, fix it there with a test, watch that be verified by the CI server, then cherry-pick that to the release branch and wait for a CI server focusing on the release branch to verify it there too.
 Yes, the CI pipeline that guards the trunk is going to be duplicated to guard active release branches too.